DavidRaab/word-duplicates-benchmark/README.md

 ## Regex Performance

 On Performance.
-This task is in general incredible slow in .Net it has todo with its regex Engine.
-If I do the same in Perl like the Dictionary I get around **4-5 times faster** results!
+This task is in general incredible slow in .Net.
+It has todo with its regex Engine.
+When I do the same in Perl like the Dictionary algorithm I get result that are **4-5 times faster**!

-You also get the same results if you change the `splitWords` function into a function that just splits a string on a whitespace character.
-For Benchmarking the different solution, you get a better understand of the difference between the solution.
-The above solutions are so slow, because like 80%+ or more time is spent in the Regex Engine.
+You also get the same improvements when you change the `splitWords` function into a function that just splits a string on a whitespace character.

-Changing it into word Split, you get a better understanding of the performance impact of the choosed algorithm.

 Just switch the `splitIntoWords` and `splitIntoWords'` functions with each other.

 Now the task we are given are not exactly solved, as we get extra punctuations and other garbage.

-But, it shows better the impact of the choosen Algorithm instead of benchmarking the .Net Regex Engine.
+But it shows better the impact of the choosen Algorithm instead of benchmarking the .Net Regex Engine.

     All Equal (should be true): false